Joule-Thomson expansion for quantum corrected AdS-Reissner-Nordstr\"om black holes in Kiselev spacetime with Barrow fractal entropy: Abstract

 \section{Abstract}

-How can we detect the difference in the effects of the quantum corrections included in the metric of a spacetime and the quantum corrections included in the entropy of such a system?
-Recently, J. Barrow designed an expression based directly on black hole (BH) entropy of Bekenstein-Hawking where the geometry of the event horizon can also have an intricate, non smooth, structure, a fractal geometry.
-These fractal features are represented by a numerical constant parameter, the fractal parameter (FP).
-Since then, several interesting issues have been explored in the literature.
-In this work, we investigate the inversion temperature connected to the Joule-Thomson expansion from the thermodynamics of AdS-Reissner-Nördstrom BH by using the Barrow entropy equation where the FP has several values within a certain validity interval.
-We include quantum corrections in a cosmological fluid that can describe phantom dark matter or quintessence, both in a Kiselev scenario.
-The description of such physical systems also involves numerical solutions concerning the FP.
-The results are shown by temperature-pressure curves for multiple values of the parameters of the system used here.
-In conclusion of our analysis, we also show isenthalpic curves corresponding to fixed-mass BH processes, and we respond numerically to the question made in the first line of this abstract.
+Recently, Barrow proposed an extension of the Bekenstein-Hawking black hole entropy to include the effects of fractal geometry through a parameter $\Delta$.
+Since then, several interesting issues related to this extended entropy have been explored in the literature.
+In this work, we investigate the effects of the fractal parameter $\Delta$ on the inversion temperature connected to the Joule-Thomson expansion that can be obtained from the thermodynamics of AdS-Reissner-Nordström black holes in Kiselev spacetime.
+The description of such physical systems involves numerical solutions concerning the fractal parameter $\Delta$.
+The results are shown by temperature-pressure curves for multiple values of the set of parameters that define the black hole thermodynamics.
+In conclusion of our analysis, we also show isenthalpic curves corresponding to fixed-mass black hole processes.